KSP-RO/RP-1/Source/Docs/source/index.rst

 ------------

 A lot has changed from RP-0 and this is a concise list of some of the biggest changes.
+The first thing to understand is that RP-1 is a very different experience from RP-0.
+This is the reason we decided on the name change, it is basically the equivalent of a sequel.
+There are new game mechanics that you will have to learn all over again, so please RTFM and learn what is new.
 Click on each link to go to the corresponding page that has much more detail on each feature.

 * :doc:`/features/techTree` — Custom tech tree specifically designed for RP-1
 * :doc:`/features/science` — All new science parts that encoruage multiple missions